 Then in August 1999, the Onondaga Lake Partnership (OLP) was created through an amendment to the Water Resources Development Act (WRDA), sponsored by Congressman James T. Walsh.
 The OLP replaced the OLMC on August 17, 2000.
 The OLMC was granted a one-year sunset period, by the WRDA, to close out and complete outstanding OLMC projects.
 This time-frame was also used to organize the partnership.
 The Onondaga Lake Partnership is comprised of the same federal, state and local government representatives as the OLMC and undertakes projects focused on the lake and its watershed to restore and conserve its water quality, natural resources and recreational opportunities.

-Since August 2001, the OLCC has operated as an independent not-for-profit institution dedicated to public education, scientific research, and remediation of Onondaga Lake and its surrounding lands.
-Its funding largely stems from USEPA grants.
-In August 2006, the OLCC changed its name to the Onondaga Environmental Institute (OEI), and in December 2006, OEI expanded its mission beyond Onondaga Lake.
+Since August 2001, the OLCC operated as an independent not-for-profit institution dedicated to public education, scientific research, and remediation of Onondaga Lake and its surrounding lands.
+In August 2006, the OLCC changed its name to the Onondaga Environmental Institute (OEI); and in December 2006, OEI expanded its mission beyond Onondaga Lake.
 OEI seeks to advance environmental research, education, planning and restoration in Central New York.